omartrese/buddys-world/README.md

 The other form is cloning the project
-To do this you have to click on **code** and below you have the URL that you need to copy and with this URL you do this command in your terminal
+To do this you have to click on **code** and below you have the URL that you need to copy and with this URL you write this command in your terminal

 ```
 git clone https://github.com/omartrese/buddys-world.git